arkamar/thecatch20/README.md

 >
 > Good Luck!

 The archive contains binary `easy_botnet_client.exe`.
-The simplest solution is to dump the network communication and inspect transfered data.
+The simplest solution is to dump the network communication and inspect transfered data (I run the binary in wine).
 The client connects to `78.128.216.92:20200` and sends the message `Easy-Bee-358n9pqh ready for work`.
 The server replies `Hello, your order is to keep in secret this flag: FLAG{MXcz-PrQK-FJbJ-jWVA}`.

 ### Wiretaped message